 The integrated report is prepared in accordance with the International Integrated Reporting <IR> Framework of January 2021 (<IR> Framework) and considers the principles of the King Report[TM] on Governance for South Africa 2016 (King IVTM), the International Financial Reporting Standards (IFRS) and the Companies Act (2008) as amended.
-In this report, 'short term' refers to the coming financial year, 'medium term' is the period to 2023, and 'long term' is the
+In this report, 'short term' refers to the coming financial year, 'medium term' is the period to 2023, and 'long term' is the period of 2024 and beyond.

-The contents of the report reflect SAICA's most material matters to provide stakeholders with insight into the matters that have the most potential to affect SAICA's ability to create value (see pages
+The contents of the report reflect SAICA's most material matters to provide stakeholders with insight into the matters that have the most potential to affect SAICA's ability to create value (see pages 46 to 53)